exercism/csharp/docs/ABOUT.md

-C# is a multi-paradigm statically-typed programming language with object-oriented, declarative, functional, generic, lazy and integrated querying features and type inference.
+C# is a multi-paradigm statically-typed programming language with object-oriented, declarative, functional, generic, lazy integrated querying features and type inference.

 __Statically-typed__ means that identifiers have a type set at compile time--like those in Java, C++ or Haskell--instead of holding data of any type like those in Python, Ruby or JavaScript.